ropensci/roweb3/content/blog/2022-03-29-safeguards-and-backups-for-github-organizations/index.md

 - _Outside collaborators_ who only have access to specific repositories.

 To decide what role to give someone we use the [**principle of least privilege**](https://en.wikipedia.org/wiki/Principle_of_least_privilege) -- obviously balanced with trust... and some consideration of the bus factor.
-We want everyone to be able to do their job (e.g. accessing all repo settings), to not have only one person able to perform something (in case of vacation and other vacancy reasons), but we don't want to uselessly have too many organization owners.
+We want everyone to be able to do their job (e.g. accessing all repo settings), to not have only one person able to perform something (in case of vacation and other vacancy reasons), but not give people unnecessary access to sensitive settings and information.

-Note that there are [not as many fine-tuning possibilities of access rights](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-github-user-account/managing-access-to-your-personal-repositories) to repositories hosted in individual accounts.
+Note that GitHub organization repositories have more fine grained access rights than [repositories hosted in individual accounts](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-github-user-account/managing-access-to-your-personal-repositories).
 This might be taken into account if you're on the fence about creating a GitHub organization to host a package repository.

 ### Organization owners

-We make sure all organization owners have enabled [two-factor authentication (2FA) for their GitHub Account](https://docs.github.com/en/authentication/securing-your-account-with-two-factor-authentication-2fa/configuring-two-factor-authentication).
+We enforce [two-factor authentication (2FA) for their GitHub Account](https://docs.github.com/en/authentication/securing-your-account-with-two-factor-authentication-2fa/configuring-two-factor-authentication) for all organization owners.
 Making sure someone has enabled 2FA means asking but also answering questions from those not familiar with 2FA yet!
 As an organization owner, one can see whether organization owners and members have enabled 2FA for their account.